Hands-On Film Training at NYFA

 Alternatively, students may create their own character, develop the character’s traits, what the character likes, how the character behaves, etc., and develop a basic outline of the character’s story.
 This week and project are devoted to the important skills of character and story development that are of tremendous value to all writers and directors.

 Our online filmmaking classes are hands-on, filmmaker experiences designed to provide teens with the opportunity to explore storytelling through the art of film.
-The classes are available in two formats – either after school or on Saturdays.
-If students choose to take their class after school, the class will run for one week.
+The classes are available as Saturday sessions.
 Saturday classes run for four consecutive Saturdays.
 Students may enroll in all three classes or select and complete the individual classes.
 Students are not required to complete one class to attend the next.